nathandpeterson/emoji-app-frontend/README.md

 ## Current situation:

-Rudimentaru gameplay for emojis in master branch. </br>
+Rudimentary gameplay for emojis in master branch. </br>
 Rudimentary gameplay for stories in story branch.

 ![sketch](IMG_20171221_173023.jpg)